 2014 another alternative to internal-combustion engine was developed.
 The ice surfacers can now also work with effective environmentally friendlier gas motors.

-TechnoAlpin became a majority shareholder of engo GmbH in 2018.
-The merger will make it possible to combine the technological know-how and to operate in a broad winter sports sector.
+In 2019 engo Ltd. became a part of the TechnoAlpin company.
+This joint will make it possible to combine the technological know-how and to operate in a broad winter sports sector.
 This will allow for even greater responsiveness to customer needs in the future.